yohann84L/git_nb/README.rst

 Clone a repository
 ~~~~~~~~~~~~~~~~~~

-If the repository is private, you'll invite to write your password.
+If the repository is private, you will be invited to write your password.

 .. code:: python